 How much is the Dubrovnik Cable Car?

 Prices for a trip on the cable Car Dubrovnik have just been released for the 2022 season which starts on the 10th of April.
-The prices are as follow:
+The prices are as follows:

 When is the Cable Car Dunrovnok open?

-The Dubrovnik Cable Car and station is fully accesible for people with a disability in wheel chairs.
+The Dubrovnik Cable Car and the station are fully accessible for people with a disability in wheelchairs.
 This includes access to both stations, access to the cabin, restrooms, and an elevator.

 Things to do on Mount Srd Dubrovnik